Open-Tech-Foundation/cli-pbar/README.md

 progressBar.run('Downloading', 3, 10, `ETA: ${speed}`)
 ```

-- action: string, default `''` - used to display progress bar actions on the left side of progress bar
+- action: `string`, default `''` - used to display progress bar actions on the left side of progress bar
-- curVal: number, default `0` - current value of a progress bar
+- curVal: `number`, default `0` - current value of a progress bar
-- totalVal: number, default `0` - total value of a progress bar
+- totalVal: `number`, default `0` - total value of a progress bar
-- statusText: string, default `''` - used to show some additional info on the right side of a progress bar
+- statusText: `string`, default `''` - used to show some additional info on the right side of a progress bar

 ### stop(clear = false)
 Stops the current progress bar instance with the current state and optionally clears the line.